 - Change Rooms there is a Ladies and a Men's change room which include lockers, and washrooms.
 These are located down the long hallway that runs the length of the curling ice. - Lockers are available to rent for the curling season.
 Locker rental can be purchased during the online registration process.
 This is optional.
 You can bring a lock and use the locker while you are on the ice for a game, but you must clear the locker and remove the lock when you leave the building. - Bulletin Boards are in the hallway outside the change rooms and have designated spots for each league where schedules and other information is posted. - Defibrillator a defibrillator is in the lounge near the entrance to the ice surface. - Restaurant and Bar Staff are employed by Elie Bilissis.
-It won't take you long to get to know them. - The restaurant opens early in the morning and runs throughout the day and into the early evening.
+It won't take you long to get to know them. - The restaurant opens early in the morning and runs throughout the day until 2pm.
+After this time the bar is staffed for beverages and counter snacks for curlers.
+In some cases, if there is not enough curlers, the bar may not be staffed, so curlers are permitted to bring in their own non-alcoholic beverages and food.
 Breakfast is a very busy time for Elie and his staff who run the kitchen.
 If you happen to join a day time league you will notice how popular this spot is.
-As the day goes on, patrons of the restaurant thin out.
-Often curlers will plan to eat dinners at the club prior to their games.
-It's good food and reasonably priced. - Bar They offer a wide range of both alcoholic and non-alcoholic drinks. - Mastercard, VISA and Debit are accepted at the snack bar - Curling Facility staff the staff that manage the ice and facility are employed by the City of Orillia.
+As the day goes on, patrons of the restaurant thin out. - Bar They offer a wide range of both alcoholic and non-alcoholic drinks. - Mastercard, VISA and Debit are accepted at the snack bar - Curling Facility staff the staff that manage the ice and facility are employed by the City of Orillia.
 They have specialised training to create and maintain the ice. - Curling Ice You will notice after every game, the ice staff will sweep, pebble and nip each sheet of ice, preparing it for the next game.
 This takes approximately 30 minutes and for safety reasons, city staff will wait until every curler is off the ice before they start the process.
-Curlers waiting to get on the ice to start a game are asked to wait until the ice staff have completed their ice preparation. - We take care of the ice surface by ensuring we: - Clean our curling shoes at the boot cleaners, - have grippers in good condition, (Advisable to replace your gripper every year or two) - don't kneel or leave hand prints on the ice after delivering a stone, - don't lift rocks off the surface of the ice where they could potentially be dropped and crack the ice.
+Curlers waiting to get on the ice to start a game are asked to wait until the ice staff have completed their ice preparation. - We take care of the ice surface by ensuring we: - If your game is on ICE 1, 2, or 3, then enter through the door on the left as you face the ice surface.
+If your game is on ICE 4, 5 or 6, enter through door on the right. - Make sure you step on the sticky mat as you enter the ice surface and use the boot cleaners. - Have grippers in good condition, (Advisable to replace your gripper every year or two) - Don't kneel or leave hand prints on the ice after delivering a stone,

+- Don't lift rocks off the surface of the ice where they could potentially be dropped and crack the ice.